Ok2610/ecpfs/README.md

-# ecph5
+# ecpfs

 An implementation of the extended Cluster Pruning (eCP) index.

-The index format is stored in a versatile hdf5 format, that enables flexible loading solutions in any language.
+The index format is stored in a versatile directory format, that enables flexible loading solutions in any language.

 ### Format